yury-lysogorskiy/lammps/doc/src/python.rst

 explained below.
 You can invoke a registered function as many times as you wish in your input script.

-NOTE: As indicated with a NOTE in python_impl.cpp, I don't think there is any access to a value returned by invoking a Py function in this way.
+NOTE for Richard: As indicated with a NOTE in python_impl.cpp, I don't think there is any access to a value returned by invoking a Py function in this way.
 If that is correct, I think this should be clarified in the doc page, with a better explanation of the utility of using the *invoke* keyword.

 The *input* keyword defines how many arguments *N* the Python function expects.
 If it takes no arguments, then the *input* keyword should